chasets/json_processing_example/README.md

 The [command line tests](https://github.com/chasets/json_processing_example/blob/master/test/test_command_line.py) can fail with messages that write to `stdout`, which is normally suppressed by pytest.
 In order to see `stdout`, invoke pytest like this:
 `pytest -s -m "not slow"`

+If a test fails, you might need to manually clean up data folders.
+If you get a `FileExistsError` on a subsequent test, this is almost always from failing to clean up from a previous test.

 ## Development progress